May 23 – 25 fish report – Lake Erie on Fire

-Lake Erie on fire, Todd and Lori from ft lauderdale Florida come up to cash in on Lake Erie gold and they crushed them 100 plus smallmouth.
+Lake Erie is on fire, Todd and Lori from Ft Lauderdale, Florida, come up to cash in on Lake Erie gold, and they crushed 100 plus smallmouth.
 A fantastic three days on #lakeerie with Capt Mark Rose.
-We save the best for the last day, 10 over 4lbs, 5 over 5lbs and countless 3lbers.
-This was the biggest at 5.8lbs.
-A great city and experience, highly recommended to all my angler friends.
+We save the best for the last day, ten over 4lbs, five over 5lbs, and countless 3lbers.
+This was the biggest at 5.8 lbs.
+A great city and experience highly recommended to all my angler friends.
 Columbia Sportswear, Abu Garcia, Minn Kota.

 The Lake has its own legendary monster Bessie most likely a massive sturgeon.